 All these approaches make for stunning wedding photos, it’s just about you choosing the one you’re attracted to the most.
 My style site in the (modern) alternative category, as the way I shoot is very relaxed and informal.
 I mingle with guests, and concentrate on the capturing the story of the day, as well as capturing all the little details that have been put into the wedding.
 Also, I make sure I get some great group shots and portraits of just the two of you.
 When you’re choosing the style of your photographer, remember that you’ll be looking at your pictures for many years to come, and you’ll want something that will stand the test of time.
 Once you’re clear on what you want, the next step is to research and make a short-list of photographers whose images really speak to you.

 When you have your short-list the last step in selecting your wedding photographer is to be sure you choose someone you like.
 Your photographer will be the only ‘stranger’ at the party and you’ll want that person to really to fit in with you and your guests.
-You can get a good idea of the personality of a photographer by following them on social media or signing up to their newsletter.
+These days, you can get a good idea photographer’s personality by having a peek at their social media account.
 Of course, there’s nothing like a proper chat to test whether your photographer is a good fit for your wedding.
 I always recommend a telephone or Skype call to get to know each other a bit more before taking the plunge and making a booking.

 You have probably already got some kind of budget in mind and the photographer is just one of many competing costs alongside the dress, the favours, the food, the cake, the flowers – the list goes on… Sometimes investing in a set of photographs that doesn’t exist yet can seem like the least of your worries.
 However, it’s worth remembering that these pictures will last long after the cake is eaten and the guests have gone home, so it really is worth spending as much as you can afford.
 Wedding photographers can range massively in price but most offer a few wedding packages which may help with smaller budgets.

-I hope this helps a little, if you are interested in finding out more about the way I work, drop me a quick message and I’ll send you further information
+I hope this helps a little, if you are interested in finding out more about the way I work, drop me a message and I’ll send you more information.